virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 #### Git clients
 Some (normal 😄) people prefer to use graphical tools to use git, so If you do not have installed a git client already, find and install a [git client for your local operating system](https://git-scm.com/downloads/guis).
 There are a lot of options so feel free to use the one that you enjoy more! 🙂

+#### SSH
+On a final note, it's importat that you know about the SSH protocol.
+It allows you to connect and authenticate to remote servers and services.
+With SSH keys, you can connect to GitHub without using your username and password everytime.
+You can get all the information about how to create and setup your SSH keys at the [GitHub support page](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ### Questions
 - What's Git?